 Recovering a personal debt? – 3 Simple Tips

 Being owed money by friends, relatives or customers can put a lot of pressure on you.
-It is important to not jeopardise the relationship between yourself and the debtor whilst trying to recover the personal debt.
+It is important to not jeopardise the relationship between yourself and the debtor whilst recovering a personal debt.

 Our personal debt collection experts have put together a simple 3-step guide which will help when it comes to recovering money owed to you.